Cevanne Horrocks-Hopayian

 Cevanne Horrocks-Hopayian is a British composer, singer, and harper.
 She is considered one of today's leading emerging composers.

 Biography

 Horrocks-Hopayian was born in Suffolk, England and is of British/Armenian descent.
-As a child school she attended Junior Guildhall, the Saturday school run by Guildhall School of Music and Drama.
-She later attended Girton College, Cambridge where she graduated with a first class degree in Music in 2005.
+As a child, she attended Junior Guildhall, the Saturday school run by Guildhall School of Music and Drama.
+She later attended Girton College, Cambridge where she graduated with a first class degree in music in 2005.
 At Girton College, she was awarded the Rima Alamuddin Composition Prize in 2004, the Turle Scholarship for Music in 2006, and the Gamble Prize for Research in 2006.
 She held a scholarship at Trinity Laban Conservatoire in London in 2006–07.

 Career

 Horrocks-Hopayian began working with the London Symphony Orchestra in 2010–11, as a participant in their Panufnik Scheme.

 She wrote for the London Symphony Orchestra Community Choir in 2017.
 The London Symphony Orchestra also commissioned her to arrange a traditional Gamelan piece, 'Ngedas Lemah', for première at the Barbican Centre with the London Symphony Orchestra Community Gamelan and London Symphony Orchestra Strings.

 She is a London Symphony Orchestra Soundhub Associate and has broadcast for their show on Resonance FM.